-New York City's museums are a big part of its identity—and after three months of waiting, they were beginning to announce when they'd reopen.
+New York City's museums are a big part of its identity—and after five months of waiting, they are reopening.

 And as always, be careful—wear a mask and keep your distance.